 Mad Men and Alcohol Abuse: Audrey Hope Discusses TV’s Impact on Culture with Addiction.com!

-Millions of Americans tuned in last night to watch the final episode of “Mad Men,” the AMC series that for the last eight years followed the professional and personal travails of Don Draper, Roger Sterling, Peggy Olson, Pete Campbell, Joan Holloway Harris, Betty Draper Francis and many other memorable and complicated characters.
+Millions of Americans tuned in to watch the final episode of “Mad Men,” the AMC series that for the last eight years followed the professional and personal travails of Don Draper, Roger Sterling, Peggy Olson, Pete Campbell, Joan Holloway Harris, Betty Draper Francis and many other memorable and complicated characters.
 If you’re a fan, you already know, too, that the show prominently featured storylines about addiction and mental health issues.
 So as we say good-bye to the “Mad Men” era, it seems only fitting to take a look back to consider the show’s impact.